JadoreThompson/CryptoSentimentAnalysis/README.md

 ## **Contact**

 If you're interested in collaborating or have any opportunities, feel free to contact me at [jadorethompson6@gmail.com](mailto:jadorethompson6@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/jadore-t-49379a295/).

+## Evaluation

+In the future I’m looking to build a list and phrases that indicate sentiment in an attempt to aid the model then combined with the CIMAWA model mentioned in the FBert paper.
+All in all this was a good experience for getting hands on with ML following my [Property Valuation Project](https://github.com/JadoreThompson/property-valuation-v2) where I used Gemini to feed a chain of prompts gathering data from a Postgres DB and leveraging SERP to harbour more data.